 If only you could stop the overeating, you could not only stop gaining weight, but maybe you’d actually lose weight.
 Better still, you could regain control over your eating and your life!

 As it turns out, this may be more possible than you may think.

-The question is, if this is true, why?
+The question is, if this is true, why it is so?
 Is it related to 5-HTP’s stress-reducing properties or something else entirely?
 And is this something the average person can take advantage of right now?

 Let’s head to the research to find out.

 Most of the truly compelling research around 5-HTP and weight loss has come out of Italy.
 In the first study from that country, researchers ran a double-blind, placebo-controlled study on 19 obese women.3

 Half the subjects were given 5-HTP (8 mg/kg/day) for five weeks, while the control group received a placebo.
 No diet restrictions were given.